Requirements for Virtual Machines

 - To work with virtual machines hosted remotely, you need to use the VMware ESXi server (version 6.0 or above) with a license that allows remote connections.

-VMware Workstation may conflict with Hyper-V installed on the same machine.
-If you need to run VMware Workstation on the machine with Hyper-V, you need to disable Hyper-V first.
+VMware Workstation or VirtualBox may conflict with Hyper-V installed on the same machine.
+If you need to run VMware Workstation or VirtualBox on the machine with Hyper-V, you need to disable Hyper-V first.
 You can run the following command to disable Hyper-V and restart the PC to apply the changes.

 bcdedit /set hypervisorlaunchtype off